-The registration closing date for industry and academia will be announced soon.
+The registration closing date for industry and academia will be announced when registration reaches capacity.

 U.S. Government / Military Quota Control

-All U.S. military and DoD civilian attendees must contact Walter Jackson (COMSUBFOR quota control manager) at 757-836-4713 or firstname.lastname@example.org (cc: email@example.com) BEFORE registering.
+BEFORE registering, all U.S. military and DoD civilian attendees must contact Walter Jackson (COMSUBFOR quota control manager) at 757-836-4713 or email@example.com (cc: firstname.lastname@example.org).